 Should I Use Oral CBD Oil Topically?

-Technically, you can use oral CBD oil on the skin if you're in a pinch, but you'll likely have better results using a CBD product designed for topical use.
+Technically, you can use oral CBD but preferably if you use High CBD oil on the skin if you're in a pinch, but you'll likely have better results using a CBD product designed for topical use.

 A CBD topical will have additional ingredients that aid the cannabinoid absorption into the skin and may offer more benefits for conditioning the skin texture or improving comfort over plain oral CBD oil.